grdavies/nkp-deployment/README.md

-# Nutanix NKP Quickstart guide
+# Nutanix Kubernetes Platform (NKP) Quickstart guide

 This is a quickstart guide to get up & running with NKP in a non-airgapped environment.